 The purpose of beamforming is to locate the origin of the incoming signals, which requires that the signals be direct arrivals.
-As the seismic equivalent of acoustic echoes, scattered waves will follow a trajectory different from the direct arrivals, exhibit a different direction-of-arrival, and so appear to originate from a different source location.
+As the seismic equivalent of acoustic echoes, scattered waves will follow a trajectory different from the direct arrivals, exhibit a different direction of arrival, and so appear to originate from a different source location.
 Throughout this work, we have shown that the DAS array recordings at the Brady Hot Springs natural laboratory are strongly affected by scattered waves and local heterogeneities.
-However, the nodal seismometer array seems much less affected, and displays strong signatures of the Hawthorne earthquake's direct arrivals.
+However, the nodal seismometer array seems much less affected and displays strong signatures of the Hawthorne earthquake's direct arrivals.
 To summarise, the likely reasons for this are as follows:

-- 1. For P- and S-waves, DAS strain rate measurements are most sensitive to strains parallel to the direction of the fibre (Martin et al., 2018).
-Direct arrivals originating from a distant source arrive at the array at a steep inclination, and so their projection onto the direction of a horizontal fibre is comparatively small (for P-waves, the DAS sensitivity exhibits a cos2 decay with inclination).
+- 1. For P and S waves, DAS strain rate measurements are most sensitive to strains parallel to the direction of the fibre (Martin et al., 2018).
+Direct arrivals originating from a distant source arrive at the array at a steep inclination, and so their projection onto the direction of a horizontal fibre is comparatively small (for P waves, the DAS sensitivity exhibits a \cos^2 decay with inclination).
 By contrast, free-surface topography and shallow subsurface heterogeneities may cause scattered seismic waves to arrive at the array at a shallow inclination, so that these are greatly amplified in the DAS measurements. - 2.
-As pointed out by Daley et al. (2016), the relation between the strain ε induced by a plane wave and the particle velocity \dot{u} in the along-fibre direction is $\varepsilon = \pm \frac{1}{c} \dot{u}$, with c being the apparent phase velocity of the medium.
+As pointed out by Daley et al. (2016), the relation between the strain ε induced by a plane wave and the particle velocity \dot{u} in the along-fibre direction is $\varepsilon = \pm \frac{1}{c}\dot{u}$, with c being the apparent phase velocity of the medium.
 This implies that apparent fast waves (i.e. arriving at steep inclinations) are damped with respect to sub-horizontally-travelling waves such as those generated by shallow scattering. - 3.
 From the numerical simulations and theoretical analysis of Singh et al. (2020), it is immediately clear that gradients in the particle velocity field are highly sensitive to heterogeneities.
+It has also been observed in realworld DAS experiments (e.g. Jousset et al., 2018; Lindsey et al., 2019) that shallow subsurface features such as faults clearly manifest themselves in the DAS records, further attesting to the sensitivity of DAS strain (rate) measurements to heterogeneities.
 Since the subsurface beneath the Brady Hot Springs site is strongly heterogeneous (Feigl and the PoroTomo Team, 2018), spatial variations in the phase velocity are expected to exert a strong influence on the DAS measurements.
-The lack of observable directional sensitivity of the DAS array (our Fig. 2 and Fig. 22 of Wang et al. (2018)) further attest to this.
+The lack of observable directional sensitivity of the DAS array (our Figs. 2 and 22 of Wang et al., 2018) further attest to this.
 Singh et al. (2020) proposed that a correction term (the "coupling tensor") may be inverted for, so that the amplitudes of the recordings may be adjusted to represent the "true" velocity gradients.
-Since the true particle velocity field is known (being recorded by the nodal array), this offers an interesting perspective for future analysis of the Brady Hot Springs data set.
+Since the true particle velocity field is known (being recorded by the nodal array), this offers an interesting perspective for future analysis of the Brady Hot Springs dataset.

 4. Lastly, even when considering the directional sensitivity of DAS, the locally recorded strain rates appear to be highly incoherent, while the particle velocity measurements themselves exhibit very strong coherence (compare Fig. 3 with Fig. 8).
-The superposition of multiple orthogonal components of the particle velocity field may lead to additional destructive interference, even though this was not clearly seen in our analysis in Section 3.3 (see Fig. 8b).
+The superposition of multiple orthogonal components of the particle velocity field may lead to additional destructive interference, even though this was not clearly seen in our analysis in Sect.
+3.3 (see Fig. 8b).